-The Skellig Coast is a driving route at the far west of the Iveragh Peninsula.
-It is half way round the famous Ring of Kerry - you feel like you’re standing on the edge of the world.
+The Skellig Coast is a driving route just off the famous Ring of Kerry – where you feel like you’re standing on the edge of the world.

 The whole Skellig Coast is inspiring and energising.
 The coastal route can take you off down narrow lanes and through tiny ports and villages.
 You may find yourself climbing steep cliff roads, wind-swept above crashing seas, or strolling along a wide sandy beach.